 Thanks to Rashford's letter, the government decided to provide children eligible for free school meals during term-time in England with a six-week voucher to see them through the summer holidays.

-As part of the funding, £170 million will be allocated to a Covid Winter Grant Scheme, distributed to councils with at least 80% earmarked to help with food and bills from this December to March 2021.
+As part of the funding, £170 million was allocated to a COVID Winter Grant Scheme, distributed to councils with at least 80% earmarked to help with food and bills from December 2020 to this March.
 There are also plans to expand the Holiday Activities and Food programme across the country next year, while Healthy Start payments are set to increase from £3.10 to £4.25 a week from April 2021.
 More details about where the money will be spent can be found on the government's website.

-Marcus Rashford says he's thankful for the government's change of heart: "The steps made today will improve the lives of near 1.7 million children in the UK over the next 12 months, and that can only be celebrated."
+At the time, Rashford said he was thankful for the government's change of heart: "The steps made today will improve the lives of near 1.7 million children in the UK over the next 12 months, and that can only be celebrated."

 "I am fully committed to this cause, and I will fight for the rest of my life for it, because in my mind, no child should ever go hungry in the United Kingdom," he continued.